andrasq/consistent-hash-js/Readme.md

 Note that with uniform distribution of control points each added node will use the default weight, and adding a node twice will double its weight.

-- `weight` - how many resource instances this node should manage compared to the other nodes (default 1).
+- `weight` - controls how many resource instances this node should manage vs the other nodes.
   Higher weights will be assigned more resources.
 Three nodes A, B and C with weights 1, 2 and 3 will each handle 1/6, 1/3 and 1/2 of the resources, respectively.
+  The default weight for each node is the one configured into the instance, normally 40.
 - `points` - the array of control points to use for this node.
+This setting allows for very low-level technical control over resource distribution.
+If not provided, control points are generated either randomly, or, if `{distribution: 'uniform'}` is specified, reproducibly.

 ### hr.remove( node )